Comoros keeper could play last-16 tie

 Last updated on .From the section Sport Africa

-Comoros goalkeeper Ali Ahamada has tested negative for Covid-19, and could now start their Africa Cup of Nations last 16 tie against Cameroon on Monday.
+Comoros goalkeeper Ali Ahamada has tested negative for Covid-19, and could now start their Africa Cup of Nations last-16 tie against Cameroon on Monday.

-However, the 30-year-old faces further tests to see if he is fit to play.
+However, the 30-year-old faces further tests to see whether he is fit to play.

 The Indian Ocean islanders had looked like they would face the tournament hosts without a recognised keeper.